TTK4130/ttk4130.github.io/docs/animation.rst

 adjusting the playback speed (faster or slower) can be both practically useful (i.e. a very slow or fast system).

 A trajectory alone is not very useful to animate without a corresponding 3D (or 2D) model of the system.
-This model doesn't need to be photorealistic nor physically accurate.
+This model does not need to be photorealistic nor physically accurate.
 It just needs to capture the essential geometry and behaviour of our system.
 For example, the details on the bike seat are of little interest when analysing the motion of a bike.

 Most animation libraries include primitive geometric shapes like cubes, spheres and cylinders, which are usually sufficient to represent the key components of a system.
-You'd be surprised how basic a model can be, as our brains are excellent at filling in the blanks when the **motion** is convincing.
+Even a very simple model can be effective, because the human brain is highly skilled at filling in missing detail when the motion appears convincing.
 A simple rectangle moving like a boat can evoke the image of a vessel at sea given that the motion behaves as expected.

 Our advice: **start simple**.
 Focus on correct motion first, as you undoubtedly will make some interesting mistakes with reference frames and defining coordinate systems.
 You can always improve the visual flair and fidelity later.